-The practice is owned by a partnership and as a condition of registration must have a person registered with the CQC as the registered manager.
-Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Southview Dental care is the principal dentist.
+The practice is owned by an individual who is the principal dentist there.
+They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection, we collected eight CQC comment cards filled in by patients and spoke with four other patients.
+On the day of inspection, we collected 41 CQC comment cards filled in by patients.

-During the inspection we spoke with two dentists, two dental nurses, the practice manager and the business manager.
+During the inspection we spoke with two dentists, one dental nurse, one receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open:
+The practice is open between: